 I am hopeful that you are going to be an active voice to try to make sure that you have the tools, including when it comes to combating Russian and Chinese misinformation, to be able to confront all of the ways, many of them asymmetric, that China in particular but Russia as well presents challenges to U.S. interests.
 Just wanted to get your commitment to make sure to build that full comprehensive foreign policy toolkit.

-Senator Rubio.
+Senator RUBIO.
 Yes.
 Not only have I been someone concerned

-about foreign disinformation, I have been the target of it from multiple nation states, and I have learned over time that the best way to confront disinformation is through a flood of free speech that allows the counter points of view to be heard and understood.
+Senator RUBIO.
+Yes.
+Not only have I been someone concerned about foreign disinformation, I have been the target of it from multiple nation states, and I have learned over time that the best way to confront disinformation is through a flood of free speech that allows the counter points of view to be heard and understood.